Sustainable Environmental Management

 UNHCR's sustainable environmental management programmes cannot be achieved without the active involvement of refugees or internally displaced people.
 To promote and guide these programmes, UNHCR advocates four principles of action:

-- integration - ensuring that the environment features in other related programmes or activities such as physical planning or sanitation
+- integration - ensuring that the environment features in other related programmes or activities such as site planning or sanitation;

-- prevention before cure - taking action as early as possible to minimize potentially large-scale problems and irreversible effects
+- prevention before cure - taking action as early as possible to minimize potentially large-scale challenges and irreversible effects;

-- local participation - involving local communities in the development and management of environmental activities is fundamental to managing natural resources in a sustainable manner
+- local participation –– involving refugee and local communities in the development and management of environmental activities is fundamental to managing natural resources in a sustainable manner.

 In order to maximise positive impacts and ensure accountability towards people of concern, UNHCR works to ensure that its interventions are appropriate, effective and cost-efficient.
 This calls for good management and up-to-date knowledge of the impact that its work is having on the ground.